Replicable-MARL/MARLlib/docs/source/intro_marl/marl.rst

 We can see that MARL bridges RL and real-world scenarios in a specific way.
-Teaching a group of agents how to coordinate, providing extra information to guide the strategy evolution, and equipping agents with the ability to handle diverse tasks with a more general policy are the motivation of MARL, also the target of artificial general intelligence.
+Teaching a group of agents how to coordinate, providing extra information to guide the strategy evolution, and equipping agents with the ability to handle diverse tasks with a more general policy.
+These are the motivations of MARL, also the target of artificial general intelligence.

 MARL can now outperform humans in games like chess and `MOBA <https://en.wikipedia.org/wiki/Multiplayer_online_battle_arena>`_,